MindfulLearner/dima-portfolio/README.md

 4. read incoming data

+5. wait confirmation!

-5. give honest feed back! on issue or on the pr!
+6. give honest feed back! on issue or on the pr!

 - let me know if u liked it and if you want give me a star!! :)